 - By Jeep: There’s nothing more classic.
 Whether you’re on a guided or self-driving safari tour, a 4×4 jeep is a great way to get around.

-Travellingby jeep offers both safety and a sense of adventure, ideal for families with kids.
+A jeep safarioffers both safety and a sense of adventure, ideal for families with kids.

 - By Water: Water safaris are especially great for families or those looking for a more relaxed alternative.
 Watch from afar while enjoying a leisurely cruise, or get even closer and hop aboard your own canoe.